George Floyd protests in Portland, Oregon: 2021

-In April 2021, the New York Times reported that, in contrast to other places where protests have petered out, it had been "almost a year of near-continuous protests since the police killing of George Floyd in Minneapolis", although crowd sizes have waned.
+In April 2021, the New York Times reported that, in contrast to other places where protests had petered out, it had been "almost a year of near-continuous protests since the police killing of George Floyd in Minneapolis", although crowd sizes had waned.
 Vandalism and property destruction was an ongoing problem, with the deputy police chief estimating that about 150 to 200 people were prone to engage in property destruction, although many demonstrations were smaller than that.
 This group has been described as a mix of anarchists and police abolitionists.
-Their actions have been criticized by some activists, and city officials promised a crackdown.
-Mayor Wheeler extended the city’s state of emergency on April 23, 2021, as some debated whether the protests had been subject to co-optation by other groups or movements.
+Their actions were criticized by some activists, and city officials promised a crackdown.
+Mayor Wheeler extended the city's state of emergency on April 23, 2021, as some debated whether the protests had been subject to co-optation by other groups or movements.
 Activists after the Chauvin trial ended sought to keep efforts focussed on issues of police accountability, as unrest continued in early May 2021.
 The Floyd family thanked demonstrators in Portland for continuing to protest for police accountability, after the Chauvin murder trial concluded.

 In May 2021 the United States Department of Justice sent a letter to the Portland Chief of Police and City Attorney criticizing the Portland Police Bureau's use of force during the protests.
 Rolling Stone described the letter as a "scathing" report of actions described as unconstitutional and contrary to the PPB's own policies.

 On May 25, 2021, the first anniversary of Floyd's murder, a crowd of hundreds protested outside the Multnomah County Justice Center, with some demonstrators vandalizing the building with graffiti and others chanting for it to be burned down.
 They threw bottles, fireworks, and other objects at officers when warned that the gathering was an unlawful assembly, then continued downtown where they blocked traffic and vandalized businesses.
 Police declared the protest a riot at 10:00 pm, and at least five arrests were made.